- Center for Italian Studies

 All students are encouraged to benefit from the incomparable experience of study abroad.
 The University of Pennsylvania requires that students participate in a Penn-approved program to receive course credit for such study.
 Information on study abroad options may be obtained from the Undergraduate Chair in Italian Studies or from Anna Spadafora (email@example.com), the Overseas Program Manager for Italy in the Penn Abroad office, located in Suite 1W of International House (3701 Chestnut Street).
 On return, students should consult with the Undergraduate Chair to determine appropriate course levels for continuing work at Penn.

-During the academic year, undergraduates may spend one or two semesters in Milan, Venice, or Bologna, each of which integrates program electives with courses taught at those cities' venerable universities.
+During the academic year, undergraduates may spend one or two semesters in Venice, Milan, Bologna, or Rome each of which integrates program electives with courses taught at those cities' venerable universities.
 Rome is an option for students who elect a major/minor concentration in Italian Culture or a minor in Italian Literature.
 The popular Penn-in-Venice program

 takes place for six weeks every summer.
 Designed primarily for undergraduates, it benefits graduate students professionally as an opportunity to teach in Italy, learn the workings of an off-campus program, and pursue independent research or travel.